Your Genesys Blog Subscription has been confirmed!

 Here’s an example of a table reservation bot for a restaurant.
 Let’s take a look at how to set up the bot for your chosen digital channel within Genesys Architect.

 Architect also supports integration to third-party vendor bot platforms such as Google Dialog Flow and Amazon Lex.
 This means you can provide a unified experience to your customer through the bot platform you prefer.

-Check out the Call Dialog Engine bot action article in the Resource Center more detailed instructions on how to set up the bot flow within Genesys Cloud CX Architect.
+Check out the Call Dialog Engine bot action article in the Resource Center more detailed instructions on how to set up the bot flow within Genesys Cloud Architect.